 The following are the numerous frequently asked questions about the Bali Kintamani tours offer, please connect with us for more information.

-It includes an air-conditioned vehicle, driver who speaks English, parking fees, petrol, and tolls.
+It includes an air-conditioned vehicle, driver who speaks English, parking fees, fuel, and toll fee.

-What is actually NOT included in the Kintamani Volcano Day Trip?
+What is actually NOT included in the Kintamani Volcano Tour?

 You can use simple casual wear, bring along a bottle of drinking water with you to prevent dehydration (the island of Bali has high humidity), sunscreen to avoid skin burns (Bali is hot), sunglasses, cash (for lunch, entry tickets or shopping), medicine (if in treatment), camera/smartphone.